Sitemap Lists URLs That Carry noindex (How to Fix the Conflict)

 1. Sitemap pulls all routes; noindex is template-decided

-Your build generates a sitemap from “all URLs that exist.”
-Your layout applies noindex based on frontmatter draft: true or category logic.
-Sitemap doesn’t know about the noindex decision and lists everything.
+Your build generates a sitemap from “every URL that exists.”
+Your layout applies noindex from frontmatter (draft: true) or category logic.
+The sitemap generator never sees that decision, so it lists everything.

 How to spot it:

-# Compare sitemap URLs against pages with noindex
+# Compare sitemap URLs against pages that actually render noindex

 xmllint --xpath '//*[local-name()="loc"]' sitemap.xml | grep -oP 'https://[^<]+' > /tmp/sitemap_urls.txt